 Unlike Davis, Grammy-nominated singer Andra Day sings in her film debut as the troubled jazz chanteuse in Lee Daniels’ “United States vs. Billie Holiday.”
 Day won the Globe and was nominated for CCA, but missed SAG and BAFTA nods and could wind up happy to be included.

-As usual, the fall film festivals play a role in the usual talent vetting.
-Breaking out at Venice was rising star Vanessa Kirby (“The Crown”), who scored Best Actress for her role as a grieving mother who loses her baby after a home birth in “Pieces of a Woman” (Netflix).
-And emerging at AFI FEST was Emmy-winner Rachel Brosnahan, who moves from “The Marvelous Mrs. Maisel” to effortlessly carrying Julia Hart’s ’70s crime thriller “I’m Your Woman” (December 11, Amazon Studios), playing a mob wife left behind by her husband to survive on the lam with her new infant.
+As usual, the fall film festivals played a role in Oscar talent vetting.
+Breaking out at Venice was British rising star Vanessa Kirby (“The Crown”), who scored Best Actress for her role as a grieving mother who loses her baby after a home birth in “Pieces of a Woman” (Netflix), followed by Globe, SAG, Critics Choice, and BAFTA award nominations.

-Contenders are listed in alphabetical order.
+Contenders are listed in order of their likelihood to win the Oscar.
 No film will be deemed a frontrunner until I’ve seen it.

 Viola Davis (“Ma Rainey’s Black Bottom”)